-The protection schemes will be rigorously tested using software such as PSCAD in the fall.
-This will provide detailed information on how the designed substation will handle various fault conditions.
-This will provide feedback on any changes that need to be made to the final design.
-This part of the project will be crucial to ensure that the substation is constructed correctly without the need for any expensive updates or improvements after the final construction.
+The protection schemes were rigorously tested using the software PSCAD.
+This software provides detailed information on how the designed substation will handle various fault conditions.
+This helped provide feedback on changes that needed to be made to the final design.
+This part of the project was crucial to ensure that the substation is constructed correctly without the need for any expensive updates or improvements after the final construction.
 Overall confidence in the design comes from strict guidelines listed in the IEEE standard for transmission line protection.
 Simulations will provide data to support our selections and implementation of these standards.